As adults we are able to view Rome’s ruins and spectacles in their historical context, and impose our own knowledge on what we see.

 The Time Elevator Experience

 A three-dimensional cinematic journey into Rome’s history, right in the heart of the city.
-At less than 45 minutes, it’s just the right length for kids.
-Book now >
+At less than 45 minutes, it’s just the right length for little people with a famously short attention span.

 Explora: The Children’s Museum